baublet/w8mngr-legacy/test/SPECIFICATION.md

 ## Integration Tests

 - Full tests of models, views, and controllers working together
-- Focused on happy path useages
+- Focused on happy path useages first, then moving to testing malicious params and attempts at SQL injection
+- Never test HTML/CSS here.
+That's an impossible task.
+Just test to see if certain requests achieve the desired behavior across all levels of the database/session.

+That means that we will be testing DB access in integration tests.